IIFabixn/simple-asset-placer/README.md

 - 🔄 **Batch Operations**: Use Transform Mode to adjust multiple objects simultaneously

 ### **Placement Best Practices**
-- 🎯 **Surface Alignment**: Enable "Snap to Ground" for natural object placement on terrain
+- 🎯 **Surface Placement**: Use "Collision" placement strategy for natural object placement on terrain
 - 🔄 **Surface Normal Alignment**: Enable "Align with Surface Normal" for objects that should match terrain slope
 - 📏 **Grid Snapping**: Enable grid snap for architectural precision and consistent spacing
 - 🌐 **Grid Visualization**: Enable "Show Grid" to see the snap grid during placement